GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

  #. :ref:`ElementRegions <ElementRegions_tag_single_phase_internal_mesh>`
  #. :ref:`Constitutive <Constitutive_tag_single_phase_internal_mesh>`
  #. :ref:`FieldSpecifications <FieldSpecifications_tag_single_phase_internal_mesh>`
- #. :ref:`Functions and Partition <Functions_tag_single_phase_internal_mesh>`
+ #. :ref:`Functions<Functions_tag_single_phase_internal_mesh>`
  #. :ref:`Outputs <Outputs_tag_single_phase_internal_mesh>`

-In addition to the data required to solve the problem we wish to address, it is a best practice to start an XML files with a convention (called a *schema*) to specify the types of writing conventions used in the XML file.
+In addition to the data required to solve the problem, it is a best practice to start an XML files with an optional file (called a *schema*) that specifies the writing conventions used in the XML file.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml